 One of our greatest blessings is having over 150 volunteers, from all walks of life, donate their time and talent to St. Peter’s Kitchen.
 THANK YOU to all our volunteers- past, present, and future.

-From Church Groups who come once a month, to individuals who come once a week, we always seem to meet the demands of our day with the workforce we have.
+With a small paid staff, volunteers are truly the lifeblood of St. Peter’s.
+From school and church groups that come once or twice a year to individuals who come once or more a week, we always seem to meet the demands of our day with the workforce we have.

-The jobs involve making salads, pouring beverages, salvaging produce for freezing, salvaging fruit for fruit cups, slicing desserts, general cleaning, serving the community, greeting the community, dish and tray washing, restocking the supply room, and picking up deliveries.
+The jobs involve making salads, pouring beverages, salvaging produce for freezing, salvaging fruit for fruit cups, slicing desserts, general cleaning, serving the community, greeting the community, dishwashing, restocking the supply room, and picking up deliveries.